py-vcon/py-vcon/py_vcon_server/README.md

 ## Architecture
 ![Architecture Diagram](docs/Py_vCon_Server_Architecture.png)

-The North facing interfaces provide the **vCon RESTful APIs** which are entry points that perform vCOn CRUD and operations on vCons using **processor** plugins and configured **pipelines** of processor oeparations.
+The North facing interfaces provide the [vCon RESTful APIs](#vcon-restful-api) which are entry points that perform [vCon CRUD](https://raw.githack.com/py-vcon/py-vcon/main/py_vcon_server/docs/swagger.html#/vCon%3A%20Storage%20CRUD) and operations on vCons using **processor** plugins and configured **pipelines** of processor oeparations.

-The West facing interfaces provide the **Admin RESTful APIS** which are entry points for adiminstration, configuration and monitoring of the vCon server.
+The West facing interfaces provide the [Admin RESTful API](#admin-restfuli-api) which are entry points for adiminstration, configuration and monitoring of the vCon server.

-The South facing interfaces are plugable **vCon processors** which perform oprations on one or more vCon either as standalone functions or as wrappers to externally provided services.
+The South facing interfaces are plugable [vCon processors](#vcon-processor-plugins) which perform oprations on one or more vCon either as standalone functions or as wrappers to externally provided services.

 The East facing interfaces are plugable interfaces to database services for:
   * vCon storage